 Several competencies are documented via electronic portfolio.
-Though this is primarily the student teacher's responsibility, it is helpful if you occasionally remind them when school activities would fit one of the following categories: collaboration with parents or other school personnel, use of educational technology, professional development, and/or understanding student diversity.
+Though this is primarily the student teacher's responsibility, it is helpful if you occasionally remind them when school activities would fit one of the following categories: collaboration with parents or other school personnel, use of educational technology, professional development, and/or increasing cultural competence.